Digital Imaging for Patients in Durham

-H&L Dentists use digital radiographs to help diagnose disease that is not visible to the naked eye during a clinical dental examination, even with visual magnifications currently being used.
-As part of our preventive approach, we want to be able to detect any dental caries, anomaly or pathology as early as possible to address it promptly.
+H&L Dentistry use digital radiographs to help diagnose disease that is not visible to the naked eye during a clinical dental examination, even with visual magnifications currently being used.
+As part of our preventive approach, we want to be able to detect any dental caries, anomaly, or pathology as early as possible to address it promptly.

 Dentists adhere to the “ALARA” principle, a phrase established in 1973 by the International Commission on Radiologic Protection, that stands for “As Low as Reasonably Achievable.”
 Under the ALARA principle, dentists take precautions to help ensure that: